AnyChart/docs.anychart.com/Basic_Charts/Heat_Map_Chart.md

 ## Scroller

 As far as AnyChart doesn't limit the number of points on a chart, you may face a problem of having too many data points on your chart plot.
-The solution of this problem is simple: use {api:anychart.charts.Cartesian#xScroller}xScroller(){api} and {api:anychart.charts.Cartesian#yScroller}yScroller(){api} methods.
+The solution of this problem is simple: use {api:anychart.charts.HeatMap#xScroller}xScroller(){api} and {api:anychart.charts.HeatMap#yScroller}yScroller(){api} methods.
 These methods create scrollers on the chart plot and limits the amount of visible data points at the same time.

 You can manage chart's zoomed space using {api:anychart.charts.HeatMap#xZoom}xZoom(){api} and {api:anychart.charts.HeatMap#yZoom}yZoom(){api} methods.
 More information on scroller and zoom managing can be found in [Scroller article](../Common_Settings/Scroller).

 ```